vitejs/vite/docs/guide/introduction.md

 import { foo } from './other-module'
 ```

-Today, this syntax has [wide native support in major browsers](https://caniuse.com/es6-module).
+This syntax already has [wide native support in major browsers](https://caniuse.com/es6-module).
 However, before browsers had native support for ES modules, we had to rely on bundlers (Browserify, webpack, Parcel or Rollup) to combine all our module source code into a single file so that it can be served by the browser, even during development.

 There are two downsides to bundling during development: